hyperledger-archives/indy-sdk/docs/how-tos/how-to-add-a-new-API-call.md

 ### API Layer

 These changes should be made in directory [`libindy/src/api`](libindy/src/api) in file `did.rs`.
-For your function you should choose which file it fill logically fit or create a new one (first option is preferred)
+For your function you should choose which file it will logically fit or create a new one (first option is preferred)

+#### Call definition:
 #### Call definition:
 ```rust
 #[no_mangle]